 (Right click on the graph and open to a new window to see it full size.)

 The line in blue, shows how many people have a deletion of at least a certain size.
-For example, about 97% of documented cases of 22q13 deletion syndrome have deletions that are 1 M base in size or larger (red arrow at 1 M base).
+The scale on the left shows the percentage of the population.
+For example, about 97% of documented cases of 22q13 deletion syndrome have deletions that are 1 Mb in size or larger (red arrow at 1 Mb).
 People with very small deletions are actually uncommon.
-It is far more common to find people with 1 M base deletions or larger.
+It is far more common to find people with 1 Mb deletions or larger.
 In green, you can see how many genes are involved with each deletion size.
-The thick red arrows show that the same 97% of cases are missing a whopping 25% of the known genes in 22q13 part of the chromosome.
-There are so many genes in the first 1 M base of the chromosome that people with 2, 3 or even 4 M base deletions are really not all that different from each other (horizontal portion of green line between 1 and 4).
-So, 22q13 deletion syndrome is a syndrome of many genes for nearly everyone.
+The thick red arrows show that the same 97% of cases are missing a whopping 25% of the known genes in this region of the chromosome.
+The green line jumps up rapidly in the first 1 Mb.
+After the green line jumps up, it flattens out for a long stretch of the chromosome.
+From a genetics standpoint, people with 2, 3 or even 4 Mb deletions are not very different from people with 1 Mb deletions.
+So, 22q13 deletion syndrome is a syndrome of many genes for most people.

 This chart also helps explain why the effects of deletion size have confused people (including scientists) for so long.
 There are so few cases of small deletions and so many genes, that researchers have never been able to tease out how individual genes contribute to the disorder (although many claims have been made).
 It has been confusing to families that deletion size does not easily explain difference among their children.
 Here we see one reason.
 Deletions smaller than 1 Mb are rare and terminal deletions between 1 and 4 Mb add very few additional genes.
 It makes sense given the shape of the green line.
 About 30% of the population has essentially the same size deletion.